When a visitor is hurt on someone’s property, that owner can be held

 Similarly, you take a risk every time you pump gas, use a commercial carwash,

-climb on a playground, etc. Defense will attempt to use your very participation
+climb on a playground, etc. The defense will attempt to use your very

 If you’ve been hurt on someone else’s property, give us a call.